njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image23.PNG)

-Please note that you can use "docker-compose stop" to stop the Jenkins container and docker-compose up" to start the Jenkins Container.
-Also you can use docker-compose restart jenkins to restart the jenkins container service.
+Please note that you can use "docker-compose stop" to stop the Jenkins container and docker-compose start" to start the Jenkins Container.
+Also you can use "docker-compose restart jenkins" to restart the jenkins container service.

 In case if you want to completely delete your entire service then enter the command "docker-compose down"